Ebay has taken an extreme decision of banning Arbitrage and fulfillment by third-party retailers specifically pointing towards Amazon FBA.

 One more hidden allusion has come to picture in the new eBay Australia policy of banning arbitrage as well.

 Let us brief you about the Arbitrage - If a seller buys a product from one of the websites that offer less price and sells it on another site by adding the profit to it, this product would obviously be bought by some retailer.
 The arbitrager in most cases arranges the shipment directly from a retailer to the eBay customers which include some unwanted effects: like the customer would receive the package from an unknown retailer and the retailer himself would get returns or support requests from the customers they have never sold the product to.
-There are chances that product received by the customer does not meet their expectation or they have received a completely different product.
+There are chances that the product received by the customer does not meet their expectation or they have received a completely different product.
 These points can fetch negative feedback and at the same time reputational damage.

 It would be very interesting to see if this ban on arbitrage and FBA rolls out successfully in all the eBay countries around the world.